Honours in Speech Sciences

 - either LING 451 or 452; and

-- an additional 21 credits numbered 300 or higher (possibly including additional sections of LING 447).
-These 21 credits may include any LING courses numbered 300 or higher and any of the pre-approved upper-level course in related areas listed here.
-Courses from outside Linguistics that are not listed on that page must be approved by the Linguistics Undergraduate Advisor.
-Students intending to apply for admission to a graduate program in speech-language pathology or audiology can use these credits to meet admission eligibility requirements for specific programs they will be applying to (e.g., AUDI 402, AUDI 403, PSYC courses).
+- an additional 21 credits of LING courses numbered 300 or higher (possibly including additional sections of LING 447).
+These 21 credits may include any LING courses numbered 300 or higher and any of the pre-approved upper-level courses in related areas listed on the Department of Linguistics website.
+Courses not listed on the website must be approved by the Linguistics Undergraduate Advisor.
+Students intending to apply for admission to a graduate program in Speech-Language Pathology or Audiology can use these credits to meet admission eligibility requirements for specific programs they will be applying to (e.g., AUDI 402, AUDI 403, PSYC courses).

 Admissions into the honours program requires:

 - An overall average of 76% or higher in at least 33 credits including LING 200 and 201